All Episodes

 We don't have enough bodies to do it.

-Uh, and of course, Washington is not going to reform entitlements.
+And of course, Washington is not going to reform entitlements.

-Uh, too big a risk.
+Too big a risk.

 So just get these bodies in.

-This is gonna be if even works, it's a temporary fix.
+If it works, it's a temporary fix.

-But the second reason you it's very close.
+But the second reason, it's very close.

-Look at I'm gonna stop saying this.
+Look, I'm going to stop saying this.

-I I'm I'm sure you're getting tired of me saying this.
+I'm sure you're getting tired of me saying this.

-I never get tired of hearing myself say things, especially when I'm right, but I can imagine that after you've heard them enough, okay, Rush, move on.
+But I can imagine that after you've heard them enough, okay, Rush, move on.

 They are going to the Democrats, the liberals in this country resent conservatism and its success and its power.

-They want to take on the traditions and institutions that have made this country great, tear them down and rebuild the country uh in the liberals' own image, which is a giant government, whole lots of victims, people dependent, can't get by on their own.
+They want to take on the traditions and institutions that have made this country great, tear them down and rebuild the country in the liberals' own image, which is a giant government, whole lots of victims, people dependent, can't get by on their own.

-That's Nirvana for liberals.
+That's nirvana for liberals.

 Hello.